igorkamyshev/farfetched/apps/website/docs/recipes/server_cache.md

 #### `purge`

 `purge` [_Effect_](https://effector.dev/docs/api/effector/effect) doesn't accept any arguments.
 It should remove all the values from the cache.

+This [_Effect_](https://effector.dev/docs/api/effector/effect) should not fail with an error.
+So, you have to provide a guarantee that all values will be removed from the cache after resolving the [_Effect_](https://effector.dev/docs/api/effector/effect).
+We skip this step in this example, but it's required to implement it in the real application.

 ```ts{4,10-12}
 import Redis from 'ioredis';